mikeyb/etcstat.us/README.md

-Ethereum Network Stats
+Ethereum Classic Network Stats
 ============
 [![Build Status][travis-image]][travis-url] [![dependency status][dep-image]][dep-url]

 This is a visual interface for tracking ethereum network status.
 It uses WebSockets to receive stats from running nodes and output them through an angular interface.
-It is the front-end implementation for [eth-net-intelligence-api](https://github.com/cubedro/eth-net-intelligence-api).
+It is the front-end implementation for [etc-net-intelligence-api](https://github.com/mikeyb/etc-net-intelligence-api).

 ![Screenshot](https://raw.githubusercontent.com/cubedro/eth-netstats/master/src/images/screenshot.jpg?v=0.0.6 "Screenshot")